gabriel-azion/doc-studies-mocks/newCodeEditor/chatGPT.md

 ---

 ## How does the Edge Functions ChatGPT integration work?

+The Azion Code Editor is integrated to the ChatGPT APIs, so you can use a set of features inside the editor, without the need of having another tab opened.
+The features go from having the code refactor to generating new code based on the prompt input.

 First, it's necessary to configure your credentials registered on the OpenAI platform.